c0c0n3/odoo.box/nix/modules/vault/docs.md

 Age-backed vault.
 This module configures the vault with passwords and certificates extracted from Age-encrypted files.
-You specify which Age-encrypted files to use through the `odbox.vault.age.*` options and deploy the Age identity file to the target machine at `/etc/age.key`—this is the default path where Agez expects the file to be, but you can change it with the `odbox.vault.agez.key` option.
+You specify which Age-encrypted files to use through the [odbox.vault.age][age-files] options and deploy the Age identity file to the target machine at `/etc/age.key`—this is the default path where Agez expects the file to be, but you can change it with the `odbox.vault.agez.key` option.